Car Insurance Edmonton

 - Does your vehicle have any existing damage?

-- Have you been in any accidents in the last 6 years?
+- Have you been in any accidents in the last six years?

 - Have you have had any claims?

-- Have you gotten any tickets in the last 3 years?
+- Have you gotten any tickets in the last three years?

 Did you know?

-If you’re a new driver, you’ll pay significantly higher rates than if you have 10+ years of driving under your belt.
+- If you’re a new driver, you’ll pay a significantly higher auto insurance premium than if you have 10+ years of driving under your belt.

-You may be excused on your first ticket infraction, depending on your insurance company discounts.
+- You may be excused on your first ticket infraction, depending on your insurance company’s discounts.
 Ask your broker or insurer to see if you qualify.

 How do car insurance claims work in Edmonton?